-If you invite a guest to campus, you must meet that individual at a public safety desk or provide their name to the public safety desk in advance.
-Guests must bring their ID with them to present to public safety officers.
+If you invite a guest to campus, you must meet that individual at a Public Safety desk or provide their name to the Public Safety desk in advance.
+Guests must bring their state-issued identification with them to present to Public Safety Officers.
 When a department or club hosts an external event, it should sign in visitors and help manage access to the event.
-Any student or employee who does not have an ID card must obtain one from Public Safety.
+Any student or employee who does not have an identification card must obtain one from the Department of Public Safety.
 Students may go to Public Safety at: